RinMinase/anidb-mobile/README.md

     cd react-native-test-app
     ```

+4. Run the setup script, and press `ENTER` to any questions asked in the command-line

+    ```
+    npm run setup
+    ```

-4. Connect your Android smartphone and make sure `USB Debugging` is enabled
+5. Connect your Android smartphone and make sure `USB Debugging` is enabled

-5. Install the dependencies then run the project
+6. Install the dependencies then run the project

     ```
     npm install